5wift-Hacker/5wift-Hacker/README.md

 # Hi there! 👋 I'm John Newman

-**Software Engineer** | Passionate about software engineering, and in turn, world-changing code
+**Aspiring Helpdesk Specialist and IAM Engineer** | Passionate about world-changing IT and software engineering.

 ## 🚀 What I'm Up To

+- **<span style="font-size: 5em;">💵</span> Current Build: IAM Lab**
+  I've spun up 2 Microsoft Entra ID labs running through the Joiner-Mover-Leaver (JML) process, password changes, reinstating users, and access-level control.

 - **<span style="font-size: 5em;">💵</span> Current Build: mohka**
   I've built and shipped (available on the app store) a fully-featured Etsy profit calculation tool for Etsy sellers to utilize in their business.
 There is a lot more work going into this, and is becoming a much more extensive and feature-rich app, going far beyond profit calculation.
 This expansion is currently in progress.